scarere/devbox-handbook/terminal_emulators/README.md

 ## Kitty
 *OSX, Linux, GPU-Based*
 Lightweight and configured via a file which means transferring settings between systems easy.
 Runs on GPU which apparently makes things run real smooth.
 Supports multiple tabs.
-Only con I see is that the config file
+Only con I see is that the config file doesn't have a UI, but this is also a pro for transferring settings easily between machines.